bkloppenborg/simtoi/README.md

 All the libraries can be installed with:

 sudo apt-get install build-essential g++ cmake libccfits0 libccfits-dev git libqt4-dev liblapack-dev libblas-dev libglu1-mesa libglu1-mesa-dev libglm-dev

-### Intel Integrated / Iris Graphics

-Support for SIMTOI on Intel Integrated or Intel Iris graphics is currently being explored.
-We have successfully built and used liboi on Intel HD Graphics 4000 devices; however, there are a few lingering OpenGL issues which we must resolve.

 # Installation